 Product Design, UX Design, Mechanical and Manufacturing Engineering

-In 2012, two years after the launch of the iPad, the market was flooded with low cost 7” android tablet.
-In most cases, they were bad as tablets – wrong orientation, poor resolution, poor battery life – and terrible as phones – bad speakers with tinny and shrill sound, and too large to hold and walk around with.
+Just two years after the launch of the iPad, the market was flooded with low cost 7” android tablets.
+Many were bad as tablets and terrible as phones.
+They had wrong display orientation, bad speakers with tinny and shrill sound, and were too large to hold and walk around with.
 We worked with Innominds Software, a Qualcomm Licensee to solve these problems.